MaskdDev/MaskdDev-Docs/docs/writerstats/changelog/minor.md

 - /week and /project week now accept the standard date options.
 - Added /discord to get a link to the support server.
 - Added /ping to view the bot's response latency.
+- Updated /support to display the latest patron benefits.

 ### Added